Skip to Content

 Comprehensive Evaluation / Oral Examination

 An oral examination is a visual inspection of the mouth, head, and neck, performed to detect abnormalities.
-Radiographs allow for a more complete examination, helping the doctor to detect cavities, problems in existing dental restorations, gum and bone recession or other abnormal conditions within the mouth, head and neck area.
+Low radiation digital imaging allows for a more complete examination, helping the doctor to detect cavities, problems in existing dental restorations, gum and bone recession or other abnormal conditions within the mouth, head and neck area.

 Cleaning